notniknot/bentoml-deployment-coordinator/README.md

 # Addressed Issues
-This repo expands the functionality of BentoML
+This repo coordinates the deployment of ML-Models via BentoML adding the following aspects:
+- Start the deployment with custom parameters
+- Check if the deployment was successful
+- Automatically retire old versions of the same model
+- Rollback if deployment was unsuccessful
+- Adding the service to Prometheus
+- Adding Airflow DAGs for Batch Prediction

 # Target Group